Archive Protecting Our Students: How to Identify Signs of Physical Abuse

 How Teachers and School Administrators Can Identify and Report Physical Abuse with Safes

 As a teacher or school administrator, it’s crucial to know your students.
-Whether it’s their online or offline activity, Safes School can help you with both of those by checking your students’ location or their online activity.
 Teachers should be aware of the warning signs of physical abuse and how to report suspected cases.
 In some cases, children do not come forward due to fear and shame, making it difficult for adults to determine whether something dangerous may be happening at home.

 Atena